You have a lot of great nonprofit board members. They engage. You offer them opportunities to help your organization and improve their skills.

 In cases like these, cut your losses.
 Move to other solutions.
 For instance, form an advisory team on resource development.
-Or, gather a group of expert advisors, paid and unpaid, to tackle difficult issues.
+Or gather a group of expert advisors, paid and unpaid, to tackle complex issues.
 (For more, watch: How to Deal with a Board Who Won’t Fundraise.)

 Seek solutions, not impossible dreams.
-It’s okay to let go of impossibilities; in fact, it represents sound leadership.
+It’s okay to let go of impossibilities; it represents sound leadership.